webkool/documentation/webkool-xml-api.md

 **CDATA**

-Javascript code, the body of the event.
+ECMAscript code, the body of the event.
 The local environment implicitly accessible inside an event are *handler*, *model* and *query* for all event except ‘render’ event.
 The local environment of the ‘render’ event are handler and scope (which is a short cut to handler.result).